 Classic Ricotta Pound Cake is dense, soft, and sweet.
-It is guaranteed to get you rave reviews at your next potluck!
+It is guaranteed to get you to rave reviews at your next potluck!

-Classic Ricotta Pound Cake is the only pound cake that I’ve made in a loaf pan.
-When I bake a cake or sweet bread in a loaf pan, they always sink a little in the center.
-The center doesn’t bake completely before the edges get overcooked.
+I have plenty of pound cake recipes, but this is the only one that I make in a loaf pan.
+Usually, when I bake a cake or sweet bread in a loaf pan, they always sink a little in the center.
+For some reason, I can’t get the center to bake completely before the edges get overcooked.

-Also, Classic Ricotta Pound Cake doesn’t have a fine crumb like most of the other pound cakes.
+Also, this pound cake doesn’t have a fine crumb-like most of the other pound cakes.
 It’s moist, dense, and creamy, but the crumb is actually quite large especially for a pound cake.

 Lemon and ricotta just go together to me so I used lemon zest and lemon extract.
-I also test this Classic Ricotta Pound Cake with vanilla flavoring.
+I also test this cake with vanilla flavoring.
 Both flavors were good, but I prefer the lemon.

-Like most other pound cakes, this Classic Ricotta Pound Cake is good alone.
-It also makes a great base for ice cream, whipped cream, berries, chocolate, or caramel sauce.
+Like most other pound cakes, this is delicious by itself.
+BUT, It also makes a great base for ice cream, whipped cream, berries, chocolate, or caramel sauce.
 And, how great would grilled peaches and mascarpone be!?

-How will you eat Classic Ricotta Pound Cake?
+Classic Ricotta Pound Cake

-- 1 and 1/2 cups all-purpose flour
+- 1 and ½ cups all-purpose flour

 - 2 teaspoons baking powder